galaxyproject/galaxy-hub/src/events/2021-05-papercuts/index.md

 *Paper cuts are annoying but easy to fix bugs.
 [Paper cuts CoFests](/src/events/cofests/papercuts/index.md) are virtual, global, day-long events that improve the Galaxy ecosystem by addressing these issues, and by onboarding new contributors in the Galaxy community.*

+**The May 2021 Papercuts CoFest will be held concurrently with the [Galaxy Training Network day](/src/events/2021-05-gtn/index.md)**, which like Papercuts is a CoFest featuring community calls throughout participating time zones.
+You are encouraged to participate in both.

 Want to improve Galaxy, and get involved with Galaxy?
 Please join us on May 20.

 **Goals**